Optimal Capacity Modification for Stable Matchings with Ties: Introduction

 Given the polynomial-time solution to the \hyperref[prob:minsumss]{\MINSUMSS} problem, we consider the optimal total quota augmentation (if possible) required for matching a specified subset of edges $Q\subseteq E$ in $G$.
-We denote this problem as \hyperref[prob:minsumssfe]{\MINSUMSSFE} (forced edges).
-The \hyperref[prob:minsumssfe]{\MINSUMSSFE} problem is motivated by course allocation scenarios, such as when final-year university students must be assigned specific courses required for graduation.
+We denote this problem as the \hyperref[prob:minsumssfe]{\MINSUMSSFE} (forced edges).
+The \hyperref[prob:minsumssfe]{\MINSUMSSFE} problem is motivated by course allocation scenarios, such as assigning final-year university students to specific courses \textit{required} for graduation.
 These mandatory student-course pairs can be naturally modeled as forced edges.
 We formally define the problem below.